MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch3.md

 2. Type in RadialView in the search box and select the RadialView component to add it to the cube.
 The solver handler component will also be automatically added to the cube.

 3. Change the radial view to not follow the head but follow the left hand.
-Select the dropdown menu next to the Tracked Object to Reference" option.
+Select the dropdown menu next to the Tracked Object to Reference option.
 Then select Hand Joint Left from the menu.

 ![Lesson3 Chapter3 Step3im](images/Lesson3_chapter3_step3im.PNG)